charVANder/UMAP_Implementation_on_scRNAseq/README.md

     * Additional functions to visualize results were created and can be viewed in `separate_functions/visualization.py`.

 ## <u>Results</u>
-tbd

 ### UMAP Projections for Female/Male Datasets:
 <p float="left", align="center">
   <img src="figs/fem_umap_projection.png" width="400"/>
   <img src="figs/male_umap_projection.png" width="396"/>
 </p>

-### Cross-Entropy Optimization with Gradient Descent For the Projections:
+### Cross-Entropy Optimization with Gradient Descent (100 iterations):
+By tracking the cross-entropy loss for every 10 iteration, we can see that the algorithm was working and loss was being minimized for the 100 iterations.
+That said, if runtime were not an issue, then running 500+ iterations would have been better, allowing the loss to taper off at the end and break the loop once convergence was actually reached.
 <p float="left", align="center">
   <img src="figs/fem_optimization.png" width="400"/>
   <img src="figs/male_optimization.png" width="400"/>